Smoothieware/SmoothieV2-LPC/Firmware/README.md

 The config.ini may also be builtin and is defined in string-config-bambino.h, a #define is needed in the main.cpp to use the builtin config.ini.

-Currently the max stepping rate is limited to 100Khz as this seems the upper limit to handle the 10us interrupt.
+Currently the max stepping rate is limited to 150Khz as this seems the upper limit to handle the step interrupt.

 Enough modules have been ported to run a 3D printer, also a laser is supported.